I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 image: nvcr.io/nvidia/vss-core/vss-agent:${VSS_AGENT_VERSION}

-As the comment explicitly says "change this to the versioned image from the registry," it's designed for easy substitution by users.
-To swap in my-vss-agent:local and restart only vss-agent:
+As the comment explicitly says — "change this to the versioned image from the registry" — it's designed to be easy to swap.
+To replace it with my-vss-agent:local and restart only vss-agent:

 sed -i 's|nvcr.io/nvidia/vss-core/vss-agent:.*|my-vss-agent:local|' \